 Public

 The museum is open to members of the general public at designated dates and times.
-Visits are always subject to an advance booking.
+Visits are always subject to an advance booking, and this booking should be made a minimum of five working days in advance.
 To schedule a visit, please contact the Museum of Counterfeit Goods at [email protected].

 Media